-The circular economy strategy will be reviewed by the design team at the detailed design stage.
+The circular economy strategy will be reviewed by the design team throughout the process.
 These commitments will be maintained when developing the design, with divergence from the commitments only made when absolutely necessary.
 Any further decisions that could be taken to enhance the buildings contributions to a circular economy should be considered.